Logan1x/PyAutoGUI-Script/README.md

-# MiScript
+PyAutoGUI script to control mouse events
-pyautogui script to control mouse events
+---

-Pyautogui - PyAutoGUI is a cross-platform GUI automation Python module for human beings.
+PyAutoGUI - PyAutoGUI is a cross-platform GUI automation Python module for human beings.
 Used to programmatically control the mouse & keyboard.

 For more details : https://github.com/asweigart/pyautogui